carstingaxion/theater-references/README.md

 ### What taxonomies does this plugin create?

-The plugin creates three custom taxonomies associated with the GatherPress `gatherpress_event` post type:
+The plugin registers four custom taxonomies associated with the GatherPress `gatherpress_event` post type:
+- `gatherpress-productions`: Hierarchical taxonomy for productions
 - `_gatherpress-client`: Clients
 - `_gatherpress-festival`: Festival participations
 - `_gatherpress-award`: Awards received

 These work alongside GatherPress's existing event taxonomies.

-### Why use taxonomies instead of post meta?

-Taxonomies offer several advantages:
-- Better query performance for filtering
-- Reusable terms across multiple events
-- Native WordPress UI for term management
-- More semantic data structure
-- Better for faceted search and filtering
-- Seamless integration with GatherPress event queries

 ### Can I show only awards for a specific production? =